frankframework/frank-manual/docs/source/advancedDevelopment/authorization/authorizationMethodsAndRoles.rst

 ..
 NOTE::

    With the ``IN_MEMORY`` authentication mechanism, no role list can be supplied.
-When a user authenticates by this mechanism, he is give every role and he can therefore access every feature of the configured interface.
+When a user authenticates by this mechanism, he is given every role and he can therefore access every feature of the configured interface.